jsdelivrbot/spicy-librarian/README.md

 * one more new item

 This is what a terrible website with pretty colours looks like
 <p> This is the start of a paragraph.
-There will be lots of information here...eventually<\p>
+There will be lots of information here...eventually </p>